Rheumatoid arthritis (RA) is an autoimmune disease that mainly attacks the synovial tissues within the joints.

-The cause of RA is unknown, but a number of risk factors could contribute, such as:
+The cause of RA is unknown, but a number of risk factors could contribute, that are:

 - lifestyle-related (for example, smoking)

 Women are about two to three times more likely to get RA than men.
 Hormones in both genders may play a role in either preventing or triggering it.

-RA increases the risk of heart disease or stroke, because it can attack the pericardium (lining of the heart), and cause inflammation throughout the body.
-According to a 2010 Swedish study, risk of heart attack is 60 percent higher one year after being diagnosed with RA than it is without the disease.
+RA increases the risk of heart disease and stroke.
+It can also attack the pericardium, the lining of the heart, and cause inflammation throughout the body.
+According to a 2010 Swedish study, risk of heart attack is 60 percent higher at 1 year following an RA diagnosis.

-The damage RA can do isn’t limited to the joints.
+The damage RA can do is not limited to the joints.
 The disease also can affect your:

 - vascular system